 Do you want to declutter to spend less time cleaning at home?
 Is it because you are tired of all the clutter around your home?

 Or do you want to bless someone with your unused stuff?
-Maybe the reason is that you are moving house soon?
+Maybe the reason is that you are moving houses soon?

-Knowing your why will tremendously help you be motivated and continue on your journey to minimalism.
+Knowing your why will tremendously help you want less, be motivated and continue on your journey to minimalism.

 Once you know why you want to declutter, try to regularly get inspired about minimalism and decluttering.